Steve Tosh

-Steven William Tosh (born 27 April 1973) is a Scottish former professional association footballer.
+Steven William Tosh (born 27 April 1973) is a Scottish former professional footballer.
 A midfielder of many Scottish clubs, Tosh's last club was Cove Rangers.

 Playing career

 Tosh, who was born in Kirkcaldy, played for Leven Royals then played for Savoy Thistle, Abbey Star, Leven Hibs then Glenrothes Strollers during his youth career.
 He started his senior career with Arbroath.
 Tosh signed for Perth side St Johnstone in 1995.
 Tosh scored 5 goals in 44 league appearances for the club.

 Tosh signed for Raith Rovers (his hometown football club) in 1998.
 Tosh scored eight goals in 69 league appearances for the club.
 He moved to Livingston in 2000 and scored three goals in 55 league appearances for the club.
 Tosh signed for Falkirk in 2002 and scored one goal in 16 league appearances for the club.

 Tosh signed for Aberdeen in 2003 and scored 6 goals in 55 league appearances for the club.
 Tosh was a popular figure at Pittodrie after Steve Paterson signed him.
 Tosh left Aberdeen in the January 2005 transfer window.

 Tosh signed for Gretna midway through the 2004–05 season, helping them to win the Scottish Third Division Championship.
 Tosh was still at the club when they won a second successive league title in season 2005–06, when they won the Scottish Second Division Championship.
-Tosh was also at the club when they were runners-up in the 2006 Scottish Cup Final to Hearts.
+Tosh was also at the club when they were runners-up in the 2006 Scottish Cup final to Hearts.
 Tosh scored 20 goals in 60 league appearances for the club.
 Tosh left Gretna in the January 2007 transfer window, before the demise of the football club at the end of the 2007–08 season.

 Tosh signed for Dumfries club Queen of the South at the end of January 2007 on a deal until the end of the 2008–09 season.
-Set up by Andy Aitken, Tosh scored the opening goal for Queens in their 4–3 victory in the semi final of the 2007–08 Scottish Cup against Aberdeen.
+Set up by Andy Aitken, Tosh scored the opening goal for Queens in their 4–3 victory in the semi-final of the 2007–08 Scottish Cup against Aberdeen.